oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FAQ.md

 Naturally advanced features will be unlikely to get supported as they are not cross platform, and would have to been accessed directly.

+### Does Oyranos rely on FLTK?

+Oyranos comes with a UI written for FLTK.
+However that can easily be stripped if a desktop decides to have a equivalent or better replacement as front end.
+E.g. KDE might not ship with oyranos-config-fltk but use kolor-manager instead.

+### Elektra dictates the core design?

+No. Elektra uses a scheme of storing configurations in a file system analogy.
+This scheme is shared for the configuration part.
+The Elektra API calls are abstracted in Oyranos.
+So Elektra could be replaced by an other desktop independent configuration engine.
+But as the Elektra project sees continuing development there is currently no reason.

+### What about “Mixing the configuration, with the UI, with the back end.”?

+You guess it right.
+This statement is nonsense.
+Configuration, UI and back ends are very well separated.
+E.g. you do not need to call into a toolkit to access the configuration data base. oyranos-policy as a command line tool is an examples for not relying on Xorg to be usable.

+### What about “Reliance on compiz for full screen color management.”?

+The compiz ICC colour server is at the time of writing the only available open source solution to allow multi monitor colour management across the full desktop on multiple monitors.
+So naturaly it is recommended because it is technical superior to most other desktop colour correction strategies.
+E.g. The loading or the 'vcgt' tag is only a calibration, which helps not much with wide gamut displays.
+However the underlying net-color spec is open and free to be implemented in say Xorg.

+### Why has Oyranos a own type and object system?

+The decision came as we realised the project needs some efficient way to manage its internal objects and classes alike structures.
+As the selected programming language comes with no explicit support for that it was written from scratch.
+We looked as well on other systems for instance Glib.
+But we found that the language extension for inheritance and so on where realised outside of the core C language specification in a Macro called second language, which is commonly referred to as bad style programming.
+So Glib would have come with lots of disadvantages.

+### What about “No distribution is planning to ship elektra or Oyranos.”?

+Many distributions plan or have considered shipping Oyranos.
+Like Fedora does since years.

 [back -&gt; Oyranos](/wiki/Oyranos "wikilink")